LeonLow97-Sandbox/java-bootcamp/01-introduction/README.md

     - This is where Java starts running the code
 - Java class needs a `main()` method

+- `println` prints a message on a new line.
 ```java
 public class HelloJava {